sgioldasis/bigdata-course-labs/nifi/03 Converting File Formats.md

     - We will have 2 ConvertRecord Processors to deal with 2 types of Null values.
   - UpdateAttribute - to set the filename with appropriate file name and right extension.
   - PutHDFS - to place the files in HDFS.

+## Validate

-    Let us validated by reading the data using Pyspark.
+Let us validate by reading the data using Pyspark.

 ```
 trips = spark. \